 General Chemistry II Laboratory for Science Majors is the second of a two semester sequence of laboratory courses designed to complement the theory and concepts presented in General Chemistry II lecture.
 The laboratory component will introduce students to techniques for obtaining and analyzing experimental observations pertaining to chemistry using diverse methods and equipment.
 Concurrent enrollment in CHEM 1225C (lecture) is required.

-CHEM1225C: General Chemistry II-STEM majo
+CHEM1225C: General Chemistry II Lecture and Laboratory for STEM Majors

 Communication

 COMM1130: Public Speaking